 Owning a rental property can be one way to bring in the big bucks, and by regularly practicing the eight steps below, you can keep your rental business profitable for years to come.

 #1 Take Good Care of the Property

 All rental property owners know that keeping a property in good condition will cost money, but that it’s an expense that will pay off in the long run.
 Property owners need to conduct preventive maintenance to ensure that their property is well-kept throughout its life.
-This can include changing out the air filter, replacing appliances with energy-efficient ones, and fixing plumbing repairs right away.
+This can include changing out the air filter, replacing appliances with energy-efficient home improvements, and fixing plumbing repairs right away.

 A well-kept rental sets the example for your tenants to take care of the property.
 This, in turn, reduces tenant turnover costs for cleaning and repairs.
 By ensuring that your tenant has a pleasant experience, you will be encouraging them to leave positive reviews, helping your rental business thrive.

 Maintaining your property’s condition also minimizes legal risks.
 It is crucial to remain up to code to reduce the risk of injury and potential lawsuits.